Integrate the HTTPDNS Android SDK into your application. The Client Integration Overview explains the basic principles.

 4. Perform domain name resolution

-HTTPDNS provides multiple domain name resolution methods, including synchronous, asynchronous, and synchronous non-blocking resolution.
-The following example uses the synchronous non-blocking resolution API.
+HTTPDNS supports synchronous, asynchronous, and synchronous non-blocking resolution.
+This example uses the synchronous non-blocking API:

-If your business strongly relies on the results of HTTPDNS resolution, such as when you use custom resolution or experience severe Local DNS hijacking, use getHttpDnsResultForHostSync or getHttpDnsResultForHostAsync.
+If your service requires guaranteed HTTPDNS results (custom resolution or severe Local DNS hijacking), use getHttpDnsResultForHostSync or getHttpDnsResultForHostAsync.

 5. Use the domain name resolution result